Student Records and Grades

 Academic Warning

 A student attempting six or more graded credits will be placed on Academic Warning when their cumulative GPA falls below 2.0.
 Students on Warning status will receive a letter advising them of their academic standing.
 The transcript will be endorsed “Academic Warning.”
-Students will remain on this status until their cumulative GPA is 2.0 or higher.
+Students will remain in this status until their cumulative GPA is 2.0 or higher.

 Academic Probation

 If a student who is on Academic Warning attempts six or more graded credits for a second time, and their quarterly GPA falls below 2.0, the student will be placed on Academic Probation.
-Students on Academic Probation will receive a letter informing them of their academic standing, and their transcript will be endorsed “Academic Probation.”
-Students on probation will have a registration hold placed on their account.
+Students on Academic Probation will receive a letter informing them of their academic standing.
+Students on probation will have a registration hold placed on their accounts.
 They will be unable to make changes to their class schedule for the current quarter and will be unable to register for future quarters until they have met with their advisor and completed the probation form.
 Students will remain on Probation status until their cumulative GPA is 2.0 or higher.

 Academic Suspension

 If a student on Academic Probation attempts six or more graded credits, and their quarterly GPA falls below 2.0, they will be placed on Academic Suspension.
-Students on Academic Suspension will receive a letter informing them of their academic status, and their transcript will be endorsed “Academic Suspension.”
+Students on Academic Suspension will receive a letter informing them of their academic status.
 Suspended students will be dropped from any classes they are enrolled in for the upcoming academic quarter(s).
 Students returning from Academic Suspension will be required to complete the following:

-1. Submit a completed petition for readmission form to the student affairs office.
+- Submit a completed petition for readmission form to the student affairs office.

-2. Complete a readmission interview with a counselor.
+- Complete a readmission interview with a counselor.
 During the interview, the student should be prepared to:

-• Identify the reasons for poor academic performance.
+- Identify the reasons for poor academic performance.

-• Present a plan for eliminating the factors contributing to poor academic performance.
+- Present a plan for eliminating the factors contributing to poor academic performance.

-• Review educational goals.
+- Review educational goals.

-• Present an educational plan that includes proposed course schedules for the next one to three quarters and how those courses relate to an educational goal.
+- Present an educational plan that includes proposed course schedules for the next one to three quarters and how those courses relate to an educational goal.

-3. Be reinstated by the college.
+- Be reinstated by the college.

 Academic Forgiveness

 If a student stops attending WVC while on Academic Warning, Probation or Suspension status, they will remain at that level for a period of at least three years (or 12 academic quarters).
 If during that time they have not returned to WVC, their student records will be updated to remove them from their previous academic deficiency status.
-If upon the student’s return their cumulative GPA is still below 2.0 after completion of their returning quarter, they must adhere to the Academic Standards procedure.
+If upon the student’s return, their cumulative GPA is still below 2.0 after completion of their returning quarter, they must adhere to the Academic Standards procedure.

 Academic Regulations Committee (ARC)